elucian/bee/syntax/keywords.md

 ## Bee Keywords

-Bee uses 26 reserved keywords to create statements.
+Bee uses 21 reserved keywords to create statements.
 You can not use these keywords as identifiers.

 ```
-2: if,
+1: if,
-4: read, when, else, exit, fail, pass, loop, stop, over
+9: read, when, else, exit, fail, pass, loop, stop, over,
-5: write, print, modify, cycle,
+4: write, print, modify, cycle,
-6: define, create, import, driver, library, module
+7: define, assign, create, #import, #driver, #library, #module
+---
+21
 ```

 ### Definition statements